Payalsonal/alexa/README.md

 # alexa
-Alexa is kind of a recogniser that recognises texts.
-Veiwers can import more directories as per their requirements.
+Alexa is a kind of recognizer that recognizes texts.
+Viewers can import more directories as per their requirements.